m-anish/PagodaLightPico/MQTT_BROKERS.md

-# Free MQTT Brokers for PagodaLight Project
+# Free MQTT Brokers for PagodaLightPico Project

-This document recommends free-tier MQTT brokers that you can use with your PagodaLight system for receiving notifications about lighting changes and system events.
+This document recommends free-tier MQTT brokers that you can use with your PagodaLightPico system for receiving notifications about lighting changes and system events.

 ## Recommended Free MQTT Brokers